 Alternative careers for teachers within the education field

-Some teachers may want to explore alternative career opportunities, but still feel a sense of belonging within the education industry.
-The good news is, there’s an array of options that don’t involve classroom instruction.
+Even if you’re contemplating careers after teaching, you may still feel a sense of belonging within the education sector.
+The good news is there’s an array of options that don’t involve classroom instruction.

 You might consider one of the following three career paths:

-Becoming a principal could be the most natural progression for you if you’re not interested in continuing classroom instruction, but you’re still committed to working within your community’s schools.
-Rather than teaching students directly, principals manage all school operations to ensure a safe and productive learning environment for students and staff alike.
+Becoming a principal could be the most natural progression for you if you’re looking for a move outside of the classroom, but you’re still committed to working within your community’s schools.
+Rather than instructing students directly, principals manage all school operations to ensure a safe and productive learning environment for students and staff alike.

 2. Curriculum specialist

-Also called instructional coordinators, education specialists and program administrators, curriculum specialists develop instructional material, coordinate with teachers and principals to implement it and, later, assess its efficacy.
-They maintain a working knowledge of teaching standards and techniques established by school boards.
-Curriculum specialists also work to ensure these criteria are continually met.
+Curriculum specialists are also called instructional coordinators, education specialists or program administrators.
+They develop instructional material, coordinate with teachers and principals to implement the material and, later, assess its efficacy.
+These experts are expected to stay updated on the latest teaching standards and techniques established by school board and ensure these criteria are continually met.

 Curriculum specialists may be asked to observe teachers in the classroom, review student test results and interview school staff about the curricula in use.
-The specialized skill set these education pros need is garnered through years of experience working in education, plus a master’s degree in education or curriculum and instruction.
+The teaching skills you’ve acquired serve as a great foundation, but additional specialized training can be gained through a master’s degree in education or curriculum and instruction.

 3. School counselor